rustyrussell/lightning-payencode/README.md

 1. h: description of purpose of payment (SHA256).
 This is used to commit to an associated description which is too long to fit, such as may be contained in a web page.
+1. x: expiry time in seconds.
+Default is 3600 (1 hour) if not specified.
 1. f: fallback onchain-address.
 20 bytes == p2pkh.
 21 bytes == p2wpkh, 33 bytes == p2wsh.
 1. r: extra routing information.
 This should be appended to the route to allow routing to non-public nodes; there may be more